argongym/disk-analyzer/README.md

 ![Disk Analyzer Screenshot](screenshot.png)

-A lightweight, web-based tool designed to help you visualize and analyze disk usage on your Mac.
+A lightweight, **localhost web-based tool** designed to help you visualize and analyze disk usage on your Mac.
 It provides a convenient interface to explore your file system and identify what is taking up the most space.

 **Note:** This is a **read-only** analysis tool.
 It does **not** have any functionality to delete or modify files.
 Its sole purpose is to help you *find* large files/folders so you can decide what to do with them manually.